gpratte/texastoc-client-v6/README.md

 * _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

 ## Branches
+### step-13-delete-player
+Delete a game player and refresh the game.

 ### step-12-update-game-player
 Update the game player.
 After update close the edit component and refresh the game.